-Montessori education is a preparation for life.
+Montessori private preschool is a preparation for life.
 Independence, confidence, and an inquiring mind are the results of this education, achieved through a sense of order and respect.
 Montessori is a sensorial education and the children are effortlessly able to classify and categorize their world through the work in the Prepared Environment of the Montessori classroom.

 If children work at their own pace, don't they fall behind?

 Although students are free to work at their own pace, they’re not doing it alone.
 The Montessori teacher closely observes each child and provides materials and activities that advance his learning by building on skills and knowledge already gained.
 This gentle guidance helps them master the challenge at hand—and protects them from moving on before they’re ready.

 Research studies show that Montessori children are well prepared for later life academically, socially, and emotionally.
 In addition to scoring well on standardized tests, Montessori children are ranked above average on such criteria as following directions, turning in work on time, listening attentively, using basic skills, showing responsibility, asking provocative questions, showing enthusiasm for learning, and adapting to new situations.

 What is the difference between Montessori and traditional education?

 Montessori emphasizes learning through all five senses, not just through listening, watching, or reading.
 Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
 Montessori is not a nursery school or day care.